 The growth of left- and right-sided flounders was estimated by analysing sizes of fish of different ages.
 The axial growth of fish was described using the von Bertalanffy equation: Lt = L∞ (1-e(-k (t-to))), where Lt is the fish length (cm) at age t (years), and L∞, k and t0 are coefficients (Brey, 2001).
 Pairwise comparison of growth curves was carried out through the analysis of residual variance in separate growth regressions and a combined regression based on the pooled data.
 Differences in variance were assessed using the F-test (F).
 The analysis was performed in the GraphPad Prism software package.

 Two regression models were developed to identify the relationship between the frequency of left-sided fish and the size, age, and collection site.
-Both models were as binomial logistic regression.
+Both models were built as binomial logistic regression.
 The dependent variable was coded as 1 for the left-sided morph and 0 for the right-sided morph.
 Fish length (“Length”, continuous variable), sex (“Sex”, discrete factor with two levels) and bay (“Bay”, discrete factor with four levels) were used as predictors in the model М1.
 During the first step of the analysis, all possible interactions between predictors were included in М1.
 After the full model was constructed, it was optimized according to the protocol of backward selection (Zuur et al., 2009).
 The model with the minimum value of Akaike Information Criterion (AIC) was accepted as final one.

-Model М2 was constructed to assess the relationship between frequency probabilities of catching (collecting, of encountering) of reversed individuals and age of fish (continuous variable, “Age”).
+Model М2 was built to assess the relationship between frequency of reversed individuals and age of fish (continuous variable, “Age”).
 Factor “Sex” and “Age”:”Sex” interaction were also included in the model.
 Individuals with age of 2-13 years were used for the analysis.
 Fishes of 1+ were discarded due to scarce presence in samples.

 All final models were checked for overdispersion and for the absence of non-linear patterns in the residuals.
 Both models were constructed using functions of the R statistical language (R Core Team 2020).